tachiyomiorg/website/website/src/docs/guides/getting-started.md

 > Relevant guide: [Enabling Third-Party Installations](/docs/faq/extensions#enabling-third-party-installations)
 :::

-### 3. Adding Series to Your Library
+### 3. Adding series to your library

-After installing the desired extension, you'll find it in the **Sources** tab, which contains all your sources obtained through extensions.
+After installing the desired extension, you'll find it in the **Sources** tab.

 Here's how you can add series to your library:

 1. Select the source you'd like to browse.
-1. You can use the **Popular**/**Latest** filters to browse, or you can search for the series name.
+1. You can use the **Popular**/**Latest** listings to browse, or you can search for the series name.
-1. Once you've found the series that you want to add, click on it for more details.
+1. Once you've found the series that you want to add, tap on it for more details.
 1. Press the "**Add to library**" button, and the series will be added to your Library, ready to be read!

-## Additional Setup
+## Additional setup

-### Series Search Options
+### Series search options

-If you want to search for series across all your sources, you can use the global search feature.
+If you want to search for series across all your sources, you can use the Global Search feature.

 Follow these steps:

 1. Go to the "**Browse**" section.
-1. Tap on **Sources** located at the top-right corner.
+1. Ensure you're on the "**Sources**" tab located at the top-right corner.
-1. Use the Search function to find series from all available sources.
+1. Use the Search icon in the toolbar to find series from all available sources.

-### Trouble Finding a Specific Series?
+### Trouble finding a specific series?

 If you encounter difficulties while searching for a specific series, consider the following points: